Institute of Certified Auditors of the Republic of North Macedonia

 • SMO 3: International Standards on Auditing

 Under the 2010 Audit Law, ICARNM is responsible for the translation of the international auditing pronouncements as well as monitoring their implementation and enforcement.
-As of 2022, the 2009 version of ISA has been translated and published in the Official Gazette of the Republic of North Macedonia for application in the jurisdiction.
-ICARNM has translated the 2018 IAASB Handbook which is available for members’ reference via its website, but it is not published in the gazette and therefore, not legally applicable.
-It is engaging with the Ministry of Finance to resolve legal matters related to the official publication after which it will proceed with subsequent translations such as ISA 315.
+As of 2024, the 2009 ISA are considered the official applicable auditing standards in North Macedonia and were published in the Official Gazette in 2010.
+ICARNM has translated the 2022 Handbook of International Quality Management, Auditing, Review, Other Assurance, And Related Services Pronouncements, which is available for members’ reference via its website, but it is not yet published in the gazette and, therefore, not legally applicable.
+ICARNM is in discussion with the Ministry of Finance on these legality issues.

 ICARNM reports that it maintains an ongoing process of regularly updating the educational materials with regards to new and amended IAASB standards.
 Thus far, ICARNM has not provided comments on the IAASB exposure drafts to resource constraints and lack of capacity.
 It focuses its efforts on providing adoption and implementation support.